zeroKool1ne/lab-resolving-git-conflicts/your-code/about-me.md

+Below is a template you can use to introduce yourself:

+    ```
     # Who am I

-* I am a Martian.
-* I came to earth to learn what is your weaknesses.
-* I love eating rats.
+    * Where are you from?
+    * What do you do?
+    * Do you have previous experience with technology/data?

     # Why am I here

-* That is a very philosophical questions and at this point I am to tired to answer it.
-* Blalalalalalalalalalala.
+    * What has brought you to Ironhack?
+    * What knowledge/skills do you expect to learn in this course?

     # What will I do after the course?

-* Show Elon the way to Mars.

-#Some new shit so I can create conflicts balalalalalalalalalalala
-*ladi dadi we like to party
-*Rio stinkt
+    * Which industry will you seek employment in?
+    * What will your future role look like?
+    * What is your career goal?
+    ```